 West Heidelberg Community Legal Service (WHCLS) is a not-for-profit programme that provides a range of free legal services to the local community.
 WHCLS formally became part of Banyule Community Health on 1 July 2014.

-First established in 1975 at the Olympic Village, our service is located within Banyule Community Health at
+First established in 1975 at the Olympic Village, our main service site is located within Banyule Community Health at

 21 Alamein Road, West Heidelberg.